roysandipan/roysandipan.github.io/content/publication/preprint/index.md

 #   Simply enter your project's folder or file name without extension.
 #   E.g. `internal-project` references `content/project/internal-project/index.md`.
 #   Otherwise, set `projects: []`.
-projects:
+projects: []
-- internal-project

 # Slides (optional).
 #   Associate this publication with Markdown slides.
 #   Simply enter your slide deck's filename without extension.
 #   E.g. `slides: "example"` references `content/slides/example/index.md`.
 #   Otherwise, set `slides: ""`.
-slides: example
+slides: ""
 ---

-This work is driven by the results in my [previous paper](/publication/conference-paper/) on LLMs.
+% This work is driven by the results in my [previous paper](/publication/conference-paper/) on LLMs.

 {{% callout note %}}
-Create your slides in Markdown - click the *Slides* button to check out the example.
+% Create your slides in Markdown - click the *Slides* button to check out the example.
 {{% /callout %}}

-Add the publication's **full text** or **supplementary notes** here.
-You can use rich formatting such as including [code, math, and images](https://docs.hugoblox.com/content/writing-markdown-latex/).
+{{% Add the publication's **full text** or **supplementary notes** here.
+You can use rich formatting such as including % %[code, math, and images](https://docs.hugoblox.com/content/writing-markdown-latex/).%}}